edditdev/VERSAL-Email-Bomber/README.md

 3. Hang out with us on [Discord](https://dc.gg/versal/) to connect with the community.

 ## Ready to Dominate?
-Versal is more than a tool—it’s a movement.
+VERSAL is more than a tool it’s a movement.
 Don’t miss out on the action.
 Check out [versal.codes](https://versal.codes/) and let’s make waves together!